brocklyons/TicTacToe_iOS/README.md

 - [ ] Create and add custom X and O images
 - [ ] Create an app icon
 - [ ] Implement UX changes for dual player
-- [ ] Create and implement "dumb" AI for single player
+- [X] Create and implement "dumb" AI for single player that takes the first available space
-- [ ] Improve "dumb" AI to be semi-smart when making moves
+- [ ] Improve "dumb" AI to be semi-smart by checking for a space that will win it the game first
 - [X] Highlight winning or losing sequence of spaces in green/red on end-game
 - [ ] Add some sound effects into the game
 - [ ] Add some royale-free background music into the game (?)